Services

 Why is it important to get proper help?

-We treat the issues that keep your child from eating well.
+We address the issues that keep your child from eating well.

 Pica (eating non-food items) is one of the most serious and life-threatening self-injurious behaviours, as just one instance can result in death.
 Serious risks include intestinal obstruction and perforation, choking, infection, poisoning, oral and dental health issues, irritable bowels, enlarged colon, constipation, surgery, parasites, toxicity, vomiting, lethargy, gagging, problem behaviour due to blocking (e.g., aggression, self-injury, disruption), and death.

 It is not always true that children will eat when hungry if starved, that they will grow out of it (and even if that were true it is still not fine to go through critical developmental years without adequate nutrition and hydration), that they are fine if their weight is fine, that they are not “ready” or able to eat (unless there is a medical safety/aspiration reason) or can’t eat because of a diagnosis, or that attempted treatment is progressing because they are playing with or kissing food but not actually eating it (S. A. Taylor & T. Taylor, 2021).
 Research has shown the opposite (feeding problems and health and impact becoming worse over time and with age).
-Thus, if a child is not actually consuming multiple foods from all 4 foods groups of protein, starch, vegetable, and fruit (moving towards age-appropriate texture and independence [self-feeding, drinking]) and drinking water and milk/formula from an open cup within a few weeks (or months at most), he or she needs to be referred for assessment and effective treatment, and the earlier/younger that occurs, the better (e.g., 1-2 years old).
-Treatment for paediatric feeding disorders becomes increasingly difficult as a child gets older, and treatment options become limited.
-The effective intensive behaviour-analytic interdisciplinary hospital programs (8 weeks in intensity) in the USA typically max out at 12 years of age.
-Although we provide services to all ages, our treatment programme can no longer offer/guarantee optimal outcomes or shorter treatment durations/costs over 5 years of age.
+Thus, if a child is not actually consuming multiple foods from all 4 foods groups of protein, starch, vegetable, and fruit (moving towards age-appropriate texture and independence [self-feeding, drinking]) and drinking water and milk/formula from an open cup within a few weeks (or months at most), he or she needs to be referred for assessment and empirically-supported treatment, and the earlier/younger that occurs, the better (e.g., 1-2 years old).
+Treatment for paediatric feeding difficulties becomes increasingly difficult as a child gets older, and intervention options and outcomes become limited.

 What is the treatment?

-The Only Well-Established, Empirically-Supported Treatment with 50 Years of Evidence
+Well-Established, Empirically-Supported Treatment with 50 Years of Research

-The approach taken is individualised, data-driven, intensive, and uses the only empirically-supported treatments with 50 years of scientific research to show effectiveness (S. A. Taylor & T. Taylor, 2021; our article reviewed by the Association for Science in Autism Treatment https://asatonline.org/research-treatment/research-synopses/treatment-for-pediatric-feeding-problems/).
+The approach taken is individualised, data-driven, intensive, and uses well-established empirically-supported treatments with 50 years of scientific research to show outcomes (S. A. Taylor & T. Taylor, 2021; our article reviewed by the Association for Science in Autism Treatment https://asatonline.org/research-treatment/research-synopses/treatment-for-pediatric-feeding-problems/; Taylor & Taylor, 2023).
+E.g., Kerwin, 1999; Volkert & Piazza, 2012.
+For pica: Hagopian, Rooker, & Rolider, 2011.

-This treatment requires highly specialised training (years) and is typically available only in a handful of locations in the USA.
-Families would normally have to move for a 2-month hospital admission to access this treatment.
-Kennedy Krieger’s feeding programme in Baltimore, Maryland, USA is the original model for treating children with severe and complex paediatric feeding disorders.
+This intervention requires years of specific training typically available only in a handful of locations in the USA.
+Families worldwide go for a 2-month hospital admission to Kennedy Krieger’s feeding programme in Baltimore, Maryland, USA, the original model for treating children with severe and complex paediatric feeding disorders.
 Outcome data (available on their website (https://www.kennedykrieger.org/patient-care/centers-and-programs/feeding-disorders-program) show that children meet over 90% of individualised goals and caregivers report high levels of satisfaction (https://www.kennedykrieger.org/outcome-data-2022/feeding-disorders-program).
 Anecdotally, children who had never ate by mouth had gastrostomy tubes removed and could now attend a regular daycare or school (versus a special one for tube care) and ate their first birthday cakes (even if they were 7 years old) or Thanksgiving dinners and participated in holiday traditions.
 Children ate for the first time on vacation with their families or at parties or at school with their friends, had enough energy to participate in sports, learned to chew and take bites independently despite being told they were not able, went to camp overnight, and parents who had battled mealtimes for years were able to feed their child family dinner without getting the exact same takeout everyday prepared in a certain way.
 This is a lifechanging trajectory for the family and the child on multiple levels (e.g., medical, social, developmental, monetary).

-This approach is healthy and safe in that it does not require extreme deprivation of tube nutrition or preferred foods/drinks initially (i.e., starvation/hunger provocation).
-Throughout treatment, changes are made quickly and continue until treatment works and the child is eating.
-Therefore, vital nutrition is not withheld or delayed during critical developmental periods for children due to extreme deprivation or lengthy (e.g., years, months) treatments that do not work to increase eating.
-This treatment also teaches skills needed for age-appropriate independence in eating and drinking, and that children eat a balanced, nutritional diet from all 4 food groups at the most age appropriate texture possible.
-This treatment works regardless of diagnosis, ability/skill level, or tube status, and should be implemented as early/young as possible.
-This treatment is tailored to each child by direct work with the child to find out what works, and then caregivers are helped and trained thoroughly on precise, already proven procedures specifically for their child so that they can do it alone once the programme is finished.
-This approach has a long history of providing successful treatment for children who have had received years of costly unsuccessful therapy, including intensive interdisciplinary hospitalisations, “desensitisation,” medications, supplements, hunger provocation/starvation, speech/occupational/psychological therapy, oral-motor and sensory therapies, and consultation with teams, dietitians, and other medical professionals.
-This approach is individualised specifically for each child’s particular feeding needs, as opposed to generic advice for parents to try or cookbook approaches.
+This approach is healthy in that it does not require extreme deprivation of tube nutrition or preferred foods/drinks initially (i.e., starvation/hunger provocation).
+Throughout the programme, changes are made quickly and continue until intervention works and the child is eating.
+Therefore, vital nutrition is not withheld or delayed during critical developmental periods for children due to deprivation or lengthy (e.g., years, months) interventions not targeting actual eating/consumption.
+This intervention also teaches skills needed for age-appropriate independence in eating and drinking, and that children eat a balanced, nutritional diet from all 4 food groups at the most age appropriate texture possible.
+This approach works regardless of diagnosis, ability/skill level, or tube status, and should be implemented as early/young as possible.
+It is tailored to each child by direct work with the child to find out what works, and then caregivers are helped and trained thoroughly on precise, already proven procedures specifically for their child so that they can do it alone once the programme is finished.
+Many children have received years of costly prior attempts, including intensive interdisciplinary hospitalisations, “desensitisation,” medications, supplements, hunger provocation/starvation, speech/occupational/psychological therapy, oral-motor and sensory therapies, and consultation with teams, dietitians, and other medical professionals.
+This approach is individualised specifically for each child’s particular feeding needs, as opposed to generic advice for parents to try.

-Check out results from transitioning this treatment to Australia https://paediatricfeedingintl.com/success-stories/ (Taylor et al., 2020; Taylor & Taylor, 2022).
-Research has found behavioural feeding treatment to reduce caregiver stress, increase child happiness, not negatively impact the quality of the mother-child relationship/attachment, and have a positive impact on child emotional and behavioural functioning (internalising [emotional reactivity, anxiety, depressed mood, somatic complaints, withdrawal] and externalizing [aggression, attention problems] behaviour problems); additionally, caregivers report high satisfaction and rate the treatment highly positively and no negative side effects in follow-up, in addition to the rippling positive impacts of intervention extending beyond eating for the child and family (Taylor, Taylor, Phipps, & Peterson, 2023).
+Check out results from transitioning this treatment to Australia https://paediatricfeedingintl.com/success-stories/ (Taylor, Blampied, & Roglic’, 2020; Taylor & Taylor, 2022).
+Research has found behavioural feeding treatment to reduce caregiver stress, increase child happiness, not negatively impact the quality of the mother-child relationship/attachment, and have a positive impact on child emotional and behavioural functioning (internalising [emotional reactivity, anxiety, depressed mood, somatic complaints, withdrawal] and externalizing [aggression, attention problems] behaviour problems); additionally, caregivers report high satisfaction and rate the treatment highly positively and no negative side effects in follow-up, in addition to the rippling positive impacts of intervention extending beyond eating for the child and family (Taylor, Phipps, Peterson, & Taylor, 2024).

 How does the programme work?